orterforth/orterforth/README.txt

 memory location outside this area and does not form part of the final binary.

-# Now Forth is started #

 When installation is complete, or when the final binary is loaded, the user is placed at Forth's interactive prompt.

-The user can use the emulated disc drive to load programs in the same way it was used for install.
+The emulated disc drive is available to the user to load programs in the same way it was used for install.

-# Acknowledgements #
+ACKNOWLEDGEMENTS

 orterforth builds upon the work of many, most obviously the Forth Interest Group and those involved in putting together the